The term comes from the Greek word for “sea urchin,” related to its appearance.

 Red blood cells can transform into echinocytes when they interact with the glass of a slide during staining of a blood smear for viewing under a microscope.

-Some substances released by the slide can raise the pH of the smear, resulting in the formation of echinocytes artificially.
+Some substances released by the slide can raise the pH of the smear, resulting in the formation of schistocytes artificially.

-The slide sample should be compared with a wet blood sample to compare whether the appearance of the echinocytes was due to artificial causes or not.
+The slide sample should be compared with a wet blood sample to compare whether the appearance of the echinocytes was due to unnatural causes or not.

 Pyruvate kinase deficiency (note that the cells also resemble acanthocytes, abnormal shapes are prominent only after splenectomy).